Ooni Volt: Electrify Your Pizza Experience - Don't Miss Out!

 In simple terms, bacteria!

 Bacteria exist everywhere in nature.
-They are in the soil, air, water, and food we eat.
+They are in our soil, air, water, and food.
 When they have nutrients (food), moisture, and favorable temperatures, they proliferate, increasing numbers to the point where some types of bacteria can cause illness.
 Bacteria grow most rapidly in the range of temperatures between 40 and 140°F.

 Bacteria